tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/常见问题/文件操作问题/上传与下载_intl_en.md

 By default, the browser will cache objects that have been loaded successfully.
 Therefore, if you access the same URL, the cached object will be returned without requesting the server again.
 Therefore, you are advised to use the `Cache-Control: no-cache` header during object upload to prevent browser caching (see [PUT Object](https://intl.cloud.tencent.com/document/product/436/7749) or [Initiate Multipart Upload](https://intl.cloud.tencent.com/document/product/436/7746) for details).
 Alternatively, you can specify the `response-cache-control=no-cache` request header during object download to prevent browser caching (see [GET Object](https://intl.cloud.tencent.com/document/product/436/7753) for details).

-### What should I do if I upload a file on the console and "Failed to upload.
-System error." is displayed?
+### What should I do if I upload a file in the console and "Upload failed due to network issues" is displayed?
 This error may occur due to an unstable local network environment.
 You can try the upload again in a different network environment.

 ### How do I prevent others from downloading my COS files?

 You can set your bucket permission to private read/write.
-For more information, please see [Setting Access Permission](https://intl.cloud.tencent.com/document/product/436/13315).
+For more information, see [Setting Access Permission](https://intl.cloud.tencent.com/document/product/436/13315).
 You can also configure a hotlink protection allowlist on your bucket to block any access from endpoints that are not in the list.
-For more information, please see [Setting Hotlink Protection](https://intl.cloud.tencent.com/document/product/436/13319).
+For more information, see [Setting Hotlink Protection](https://intl.cloud.tencent.com/document/product/436/13319).

 ### Can I use case-insensitive download URLs?